 In the judgment beginning at the house of God spoken of in times past, the “judgment” of these words refers to the judgment that God today passes on those who come before His throne in the last days.
 There are, perhaps, those who believe in such supernatural imaginings as that, when the last days have arrived, God will erect a big table in the heavens, upon which a white tablecloth will be spread, and then, sitting upon a great throne with all men kneeling on the ground, He will reveal the sins of each man and thereby determine whether they are to ascend to heaven or be sent down to the lake of fire and brimstone.
-No matter what man imagines, it cannot alter the substance of God’s work.
+No matter what man imagines, it cannot alter the essence of God’s work.
 The imaginings of man are nothing but the constructs of man’s thoughts; they come from the brain of man, summed up and pieced together from what man has seen and heard.
-Therefore I say, however brilliant the images conceived, they are but depictions, and are incapable of substituting the plan of God’s work.
+Therefore I say, however brilliant the images conceived, they are but cartoon drawings, and are incapable of substituting the plan of God’s work.
 Man, after all, has been corrupted by Satan, so how could he fathom the thoughts of God?
 Man conceives God’s work of judgment as something fantastic.
 He believes that since it is God Himself who does the work of judgment, then this work must be of the most tremendous scale, and incomprehensible to mortals, and must resound throughout the heavens and shake the earth; if not, how could it be the work of judgment by God?
 He believes that, as this is the work of judgment, then God must be particularly imposing and majestic as He works, and those being judged must be howling with tears and on their knees begging for mercy.
 Such scenes would surely be spectacular, and deeply affecting….
 Everyone imagines God’s work of judgment to be miraculous.
-Do you know, however, that, at the time when God has long since begun His work of judgment among man, you remain nestled in peaceful oblivion?
+Do you know, however, that, at the time when God has long since begun His work of judgment among man, you remain nestled in lethargic slumber?
 That at the time when you think God’s work of judgment has formally begun, God will have already made heaven and earth anew?
 At that time, perhaps, you will have only just come to understand the meaning of life, but God’s merciless work of punishment shall bring you, still deep in sleep, into hell.
 Only then will you suddenly realize that God’s work of judgment has already concluded.

 The work of judgment is God’s own work, so it must naturally be carried out by God Himself; it cannot be done by man in His stead.
 Because judgment is the use of the truth to conquer humankind, there is no question that God would still appear in the incarnate image to perform this work among man.
-That is to say, in the last days, Christ shall use the truth to teach people across the world and make all truths known to them.
+That is to say, Christ of the last days shall use the truth to teach people across the world and make all truths known to them.
 This is God’s work of judgment.
 Many have a bad feeling about the second incarnation of God, for people find it difficult to believe that God would become flesh to do the work of judgment.
 Nevertheless, I must tell you that the work of God often goes far beyond the expectations of man, and is difficult for human minds to accept.
 For people are but maggots upon the earth, while God is the supreme One who fills the universe; the mind of man is like a pit of foul water that breeds only maggots, whereas each stage of the work directed by the thoughts of God is the distillation of God’s wisdom.
 People are always trying to contend with God, to which I say it is self-evident who will lose out in the end.
 I exhort you all not to think yourselves more valuable than gold.
 If others can accept the judgment of God, why can’t you?
 How much higher do you stand above others?
 If others can bow their heads before the truth, why can’t you, too?
 God’s work has an unstoppable momentum.
 He will not repeat the work of judgment again just because of the “contribution” you have made, and you will be overcome with regret at letting such a good opportunity slip by.
 If you do not believe My words, then just wait for that great white throne in the sky to pass judgment upon you!
-You must know that all of the Israelites spurned and denied Jesus, and yet the fact of Jesus’ redemption of mankind still spread to the ends of the universe.
+You must know that all of the Israelites spurned and denied Jesus, and yet the fact of Jesus’ redemption of mankind still extended throughout the universe and to the ends of the earth.
 Isn’t this a reality that God made long ago?
 If you are still waiting for Jesus to take you up to heaven, then I say that you are an obstinate piece of deadwood.[a]
 Jesus will not acknowledge a false believer such as you, who is disloyal to the truth and seeks only blessings.
 On the contrary, He will show no mercy in casting you into the lake of fire to burn for tens of thousands of years.

 Do you understand now what is judgment and what is truth?
 If you do, then I exhort you to submit obediently to being judged, otherwise you shall never have the opportunity to be commended by God or to be brought by Him into His kingdom.
 Those who only accept judgment but can never be purified, that is, those who flee amidst the work of judgment, shall forever be detested and rejected by God.
 Their sins are more numerous, and more grievous, than those of the Pharisees, for they have betrayed God and are rebels against God.
 Such people who are not worthy even to do service shall receive more severe punishment, a punishment that is, moreover, everlasting.
 God shall not spare any traitor who once evinced loyalty with words but then betrayed Him.
 People such as these shall receive retribution through punishment of the spirit, soul, and body.
 Is this not precisely a revelation of the righteous disposition of God?
 Is this not God’s purpose in judging man, and revealing him?
 God consigns all who perform all kinds of wicked deeds during the time of judgment to a place infested with evil spirits, and lets these evil spirits destroy their fleshly bodies as they wish, and those people’s bodies emit the stench of corpses.
 Such is their fitting retribution.
 God writes down in their record books each and every one of the sins of those disloyal false believers, false apostles, and false workers; then, when the time is right, He casts them amidst the unclean spirits, letting these unclean spirits defile their entire bodies at will, so that they may never be reincarnated and never again see the light.
-Those hypocrites who do service for a time but are incapable of remaining loyal to the end are numbered by God among the wicked, so that they walk in the counsel of the wicked and become part of their disorderly rabble; in the end, God shall annihilate them.
+Those hypocrites who do service for a time but are incapable of remaining loyal to the end are numbered by God among the wicked, so that they fall into cahoots with the wicked and become part of their disorderly rabble; in the end, God shall annihilate them.
 God casts aside and takes no notice of those who have never been loyal to Christ or have never contributed anything of their strength, and at the changing of the age He shall annihilate them all.
 They shall no longer exist on earth, much less gain passage into the kingdom of God.
 Those who have never been sincere to God, but are forced by circumstance into dealing with Him perfunctorily, are numbered among those who do service for His people.
-Only a small number of such people will survive, while the majority shall perish along with those who are not qualified even to do service.
+Only a small number of such people will survive, while the majority shall perish along with those who render service that is not up to standard.
 Ultimately, God shall bring into His kingdom all those who are of the same mind as God, the people and the sons of God, and those predestined by God to be priests.
 They will be the distillation of God’s work.
 As for those who cannot be classed in any of the categories set by God, they shall be numbered among the unbelievers—and you can surely imagine what their outcome shall be.
 I have already said to you all that I should say; the road that you select is your choice alone.
 What you should understand is this: The work of God never waits for any that cannot keep pace with Him, and the righteous disposition of God shows no mercy to any man.

 a.
 A piece of deadwood: a Chinese idiom, meaning “beyond help.”